hugocore/curiosity-code-exercise/README.md

 #### Registry

-Perhaps one of the most pieces of code is the `Container` that keeps a registry of all the repositories and services, allowing these to be auto-injected into one another's.
+Perhaps one of the most important pieces of code is the `Container`.
+It keeps a registry of all the repositories and services, allowing these to be auto-injected into one another's.
 For instance: